 What is Asset Allocation?

 Asset allocation is dividing an investment portfolio on a percentage basis among different asset categories.
 The concept of an asset allocation portfolio is that when some asset categories are decreasing, others will be increasing.
 By combining assets with low correlation the volatility of the portfolio, as a whole, is lowered.
-This makes allocation of assets the single most important element of investment management.
+This increases the importance of proper asset allocation in investment management.

 Divide your portion to seven, or even eight, for you do not know what misfortune may occur on earth.